PROFESSIONAL PRACTICE GUIDELINES

 · Clear identification of whether the person making the complaint elects to be the Complainant in the case or to remain anonymous as an Informant allowing the Ethics Committee to determine whether it will be the Complainant in the case.

-· Provide a specific and detailed written description of the incident or incidents that are alleged to be an infraction of the Professional Practice Guidelines, including any additional details or evidence that he or she believes may be important in the case.
+· Provide a specific and detailed written description of the incident or incidents that are alleged to be an infraction of the Professional Practice Guidelines, including any additional details or evidence that he or she believes may be important in support of the allegation.
 The date or dates that the alleged infraction occurred must be included.

 6. The Complainant or Informant shall be notified that all proceedings shall be kept confidential and the Informant will be cautioned that while the AABP will make all reasonable efforts to maintain confidentiality, the AABP cannot guarantee that the Respondent will not be able to infer or otherwise determine the identity of the Informant as per Item #26.
 If confidentiality, as outlined herein, is breached, it may be determined to be an infraction of the AABP Professional Practice Guidelines.

 7. Once the Ethics Committee Chair has insured that the complaint is complete with regard to required information, the Ethics Committee Chair shall review the complaint and may consult with the President at his or her discretion or request that the Advisory Board determine whether legal counsel shall be consulted.
 If approved by Advisory Board, legal counsel may be consulted for advice.

 8. If additional information is needed to facilitate an initial review, the Complainant will be notified by the Ethics Committee Chair of the required information or, the Ethics Committee Chair will obtain said information from Informants or other sources as appropriate.
 Any gathered information will be placed in the case file—the complaint edited by the Ethics Committee Chair as appropriate to maintain Informant confidentiality.
 Removed information may not be considered in the Ethics Committee review process.